langchain-ai/langgraph/README.md

 - [Force calling a tool first](https://github.com/langchain-ai/langgraph/blob/main/examples/agent_executor/force-calling-a-tool-first.ipynb): How to always call a specific tool first
 - [Managing agent steps](https://github.com/langchain-ai/langgraph/blob/main/examples/agent_executor/managing-agent-steps.ipynb): How to more explicitly manage intermediate steps that an agent takes

-### Async

-If you are running LangGraph in async workflows, you may want to create the nodes to be async by default.
-For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/async.ipynb)

-### Streaming Tokens

-Sometimes language models take a while to respond and you may want to stream tokens to end users.
-For a guide on how to do this, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/streaming-tokens.ipynb)

-### Persistence

-LangGraph comes with built-in persistence, allowing you to save the state of the graph at point and resume from there.
-For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/persistence.ipynb)

-### Human-in-the-loop

-LangGraph comes with built-in support for human-in-the-loop workflows.
-This is useful when you want to have a human review the current state before proceeding to a particular node.
-For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/human-in-the-loop.ipynb)

 ### Planning Agent Examples